 To help ensure that our employees understand our policies and know how inclusion is practiced throughout our company, we provide opportunities such as diversity training, guidance on personal diversity action plans and lunchtime diversity learning sessions.

 Our employee networks bring essential value to the business.
-In 2017, more than 19,000 employees – nearly 40 percent of our regular workforce – participated in our employee networks.
+In 2018, more than 19,000 employees — more than 40 percent of our regular workforce — participated in our employee networks:

 Adriana, who works in information management, talks about the importance of diversity and inclusion within the company and how it affected her decision to work at Chevron.